Creating Outdoor Spaces for Everyday Living

 A few simple ways to make a balcony or small patio feel intentional:

-• a foldable bistro set (even two chairs are enough)
+• a foldable bistro set (even just two chairs)

 • colorful flowers in a planter or pot